AndrewHenderson/marionette-redux/README.md

 ## Demo
 ### `connect`
-Marionette Redux allows you to `connect` any Marionette or Backbone "component" to the Redux store.
-Here's an example of a `Marionette.View`.
-The following could just as easily be a `Marionette.Behavior`:
+Below is an example of a `Marionette.View` that has been subscribed to a Redux store, however, the following could just as easily be a `Marionette.Behavior`.

+__Note: In the following example, `store` is placed on the View itself, but `connect` will also look at `window.store` as a last resort. `window.store` can thus act similarly to React Redux's "[`Provider`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#provider-store)".__
 ```js
 var mapStateToProps =
 var ConnectedView = MarionetteRedux.connect(mapStateToProps)(Marionette.View.extend({